 Welcome!

-ALNS helps small groups and individuals build L&N skills in a customised way.
-It aims to support anyone who wants to learn – school or university students or leavers; working, stay-at-home or unemployed adults; business owners; and retirees.
-Learners can be native to English or new to the language.
-People decide to build their literacy & numeracy skills for all sorts of reasons.
+ALNS helps small groups and individuals, face-to-face and/or remotely.
+It supports school or university students or leavers; working, stay-at-home or unemployed adults; business owners; and retirees.
+Learners can be native to English or have it as an extra language.

 Dyslexia Doesn’t Mean You Cannot Learn